Multi-Agent Reinforcement Learning for Network Load Balancing in Data Center: MARL Network Load Balancing

 \textbf{Independent Learning.} Apart from QMIX, independent learning agents treat the objective in Eq.~\eqref{eq:obj} from an independent view, where the optimal ensemble policy is factorised as the optimization over each individual policy for each LB agent:

-where $l_{i,j}=\frac{\sum_{t\in[t_0, t_n)}w^{i}(t)\alpha^{i,j}(t)}{v_j}$ for the stochastic case.
-The objective achieved with Eq.~\eqref{eq:iql_obj} is different from Eq.~\eqref{eq:obj} unless the work loads going to each LB are exactly the same at all time, which is generally impossible in practice.
+where $l_i=\{l_{i,j}\}, l_{i,j}=\frac{\sum_{t\in[t_0, t_n)}w_{i}(t)\alpha_{i,j}(t)}{v_j}, j\in[n]$ for the stochastic case.
+The objective achieved with Eq.~\eqref{eq:iql_obj} is different from Eq.~\eqref{eq:obj} unless the workloads going to each LB are the same at all time, which is impossible in practice.
 SAC is used for each independent LB agent, which gives the independent-SAC (I-SAC) method.